-Verbose
+Verbose Mode

-Use of the Verbose item toggles the verbosity setting for displayed information.
-When Verbose is selected, the following information is displayed:
+The Verbose Mode item toggles the amount of infomation displayed in the Display Area (see "Display Area" on page 12-13).
+When Verbose Mode is selected, the following information is displayed:

-- time-out values for delay, timed entry call, and timed accept statements - open entry names for entry call, accept, and select statements - interrupt counts for interrupt attachments to tasks or protected objects - package and collection names associated with memory segments, when available
+- time-out values for delay, timed entry call, and timed accept statements - open entry names for entry call, accept, and select statements - interrupt counts for interrupt attachments to tasks or protected objects

-Ghost
+Ghost Mode

-Use of the Ghost item toggles the ghost setting for displayed tasks.
+Use of the Ghost Mode item toggles whether ghost tasks are displayed in the Display Area (see "Display Area" on page 12-13).
 Ghost tasks are tasks created by the MAXAda run-time system for interrupt handling and delivery as well as administrative actions.
-When Ghost is selected, ghost tasks are included in the task information display.
-When Ghost is not selected, they are omitted from the display.
+When Ghost Mode is selected, ghost tasks are included in the Display Area When Ghost Mode is not selected, they are omitted from the display.
 See "Ghost Tasks" on page 5-5 for more information.